-Basically, anything that is not dairy or meat--and has not been prepared with dairy or meat--is considered pareve.
-All fruits, vegetables, pasta, grains, nuts, beans and legumes, as well as vegetable oils are pareve.
-Also, beverages such as soft drinks, coffee and tea are pareve.
-Many candies and sweets are pareve as long as they are labeled as such--even if there isn't dairy in the ingredients, the food may have been produced on dairy equipment, so checking labels is important.
+Basically, anything that is not dairy or meat—and has not been prepared with dairy or meat—is considered pareve.
+All fruits, vegetables, pasta, grains, nuts, beans, legumes, and vegetable oils are pareve.
+Also, beverages such as soft drinks, coffee, and tea are pareve.
+Many candies and sweets are pareve as long as they are labeled as such.
+Even if there isn't dairy in the ingredients, the food may have been produced on dairy equipment, so checking labels is important.

 Pareve products will have the word "pareve" and a letter U on their label.

 Alongside the kosher symbol, you may also see a D (for dairy) or D.E. (dairy equipment), as well as those foods that do not specifically note "meat."

 With the exception of fish, pareve foods are inherently vegetarian and dairy-free.
 Therefore, many consumers with dietary restrictions who do not keep kosher for religious reasons may nevertheless seek out kosher pareve-certified products.

 For those who do keep kosher as a matter of religious conviction, pareve recipes make it easier to build menus around meat or dairy dishes.
 If you keep kosher you do not eat milk and meat products together (so no cheeseburgers, or steak with mashed potatoes that have dairy), and would, therefore, feature pareve foods with your meat dishes or your dairy meals.